 His fields of interest include European climate policy and Eurozone governance, as well as external relations and trade.
 He is fluent in Dutch and English and advanced in French and German.

 Robert N. Stavins is an A. J. Meyer Professor of Energy and Economic Development at John F. Kennedy School of Government, Harvard University.

 Mirjam Kosch is an enthusiastic environmental scientist and completed her doctorate in economics at ETH Zurich on climate policy in the electricity sector.
 As part of her doctoral thesis, she empirically analyzed the impact of renewable energy subsidies and carbon pricing.
 Currently, she is working on the expansion of the European emissions trading system and investigating the interplay of different policy instruments as well as the impact of climate policy on electricity prices.
 In addition, Mirjam Kosch is actively engaged in the dialogue between science and politics.

-Laurence Tubiana is CEO of the European Climate Foundation (ECF).
-In addition, she is the Chair of the Board of Directors at the French Development Agency (AFD).
+Laurence Tubiana is CEO of the European Climate Foundation (ECF) and a Professor at Sciences Po, Paris.
+She previously chaired the Board of Governors at the French Development Agency (AFD), as well as the Board at Expertise France (The French public agency for international technical assistance).
 Before joining the ECF, Laurence was France’s Climate Change Ambassador and Special Representative for COP21, and as such a key architect of the landmark Paris Agreement.
 Following COP21 and through COP22, she was appointed UN High-Level Champion for climate action.